 Nearly one billion people on Earth lack adequate access to safe drinking water and 1.5 million children die per year of water-borne diseases.
-In terms of supply, 97 percent of the Earth’s water is salt water and an additional two percent is tied up in polar ice caps, leaving less than one percent as accessible fresh water.
-Although approximately 70 percent of the world’s population lives on coastlines, readily available seawater cannot be converted to drinking water because current desalination technologies are expensive and energy-intensive.
+In terms of supply, 97% of the Earth’s water is salt water, and an additional two percent is tied up in polar ice caps, leaving less than 1% as accessible fresh water.
+70% of the global population lives near coastlines, while 100% of us have access to the sky.
+What if we had an affordable, efficient way to extract water from the sea or the sky?

 Rare diseases, defined as those diseases affecting less than 200,000 people, are often ignored in traditional life sciences R&D, leaving many unknowns in regard to their causality and development.
 An important mechanism to unlocking this area lies with first understanding the genetic sequence of a population of patients with the rare (or orphan) diseases.
 With this XPRIZE, it is possible for rare diseases to be more easily studied and the genetic basis of their diseases determined.

 Today, there is a shortage of available transplantable organs.
 More than 100,000 people in the U.S. are on a waiting list for an organ and nearly 10,000 patients die while on long waiting lists for compatible organs.
 Even for those that do receive transplants, the toll of immunosuppressive drugs is also high because the majority of them act non-selectively.
 With this prize, the solid organ transplant wait list can be eliminated and the number of lives saved by organ/tissue replacement can be increased.

 The ability to determine with 100 percent accuracy whether a person is telling the truth would transform our legal system, and potentially liberate many individuals incarcerated incorrectly in our prison systems.
 Today, there is no system able to accomplish this.
 Breakthroughs in brain computer interface and brain imaging systems could provide a viable solution.